passion-dev37/MERN_Admin_App/README.md

 $ npm install

 ```
-> update and install this package first
+> run server and client concurrently.

 ```shell
 npm run dev on directory: /My-MERN-stack-Admin-App/ to run client and server concurrently.